DominikN/docs_new/docs/manuals/panther.md

 * 1 x WAN 10/100/1000 Mbps (by default configured as a LAN port)
 * 3 x LAN 10/100/1000 Mbps
-* 2 ports are available for user equipment
+* 3 ports are available for user equipment

 **Wireless**

 * Two radios (2.4 GHz and 5 GHz)
 * Support for 802.11ac (Wi-Fi 5) with link rate up to 867Mbps, fast roaming with 802.11r
 * Works as access point (AP) and/or as a client/station (STA)
-* External antennas with 2dBi gain
+* External antennas with 2dBi gain (standard equipment of 'Pth10')

 **Cellular**

 * Dual-Sim with fail-over
 * LTE (4G) Cat 6
-* External antenna with 3dBi gain
+* Two external antennas with 3dBi gain (equipped as an option 'Ant01')

 **GNSS**

 * Support for GPS, GLONASS, Galileo and BeiDou
 * Integrated into ROS
+* External antenna (equipped as an option 'Ant01')

 Each form of connectivity can be part of automatic WAN fail-over in order to provide continuous connection to external services.
 More information is available on manufacturer [site](https://wiki.teltonika-networks.com/view/RUTX11_Manual).
 Some RUTX11 configuration scripts are available on [our GitHub repository](https://github.com/husarion/panther_rutx11).